vidbina/nixos-configuration/README.md

 for the helper in net.nix.
 In case this is just too messy for you, revert to the instructions at the head of this paragraph for a much easier but possibly more verbose setup. :wink:

+### Enable Overlays

+By simlinking the overlays directory to ~/.config/nixpkgs/overlays.